acgetchell/CDT-test/README.md

 Call Stack (most recent call first):
   CMakeLists.txt:71 (add_executable)
 ```
-This is after I did a `git pull`, `./vcpkg update`, and `./bootstrap-vcpkg.sh` on 2019-09-24 to ensure up-to-date ports and binaries.
+This is after I did a `git pull`, `./bootstrap-vcpkg.sh`, and `./vcpkg update` on 2019-09-25 to ensure up-to-date ports and binaries.

 You can use [homebrew] to successfully install [CGAL], but HomeBrew 2.0 does not support options anymore, and the
 default CGAL package does not install with Qt support.
 Hence, the demos cannot be run if CGAL is install with `brew install cgal`.